-In addition to problems with production among the world’s top coffee growers including Brazil, Vietnam and Columbia, there were problems in Mexico, Vietnam, Panama, Kenya, Costa Rica, Guatemala and India.
+In addition to problems with production among the world’s top coffee growers including Brazil, Vietnam and Colombia, there were problems in Mexico, Vietnam, Panama, Kenya, Costa Rica, Guatemala and India.
 The country of Indonesia’s coffee exports dropped about twelve percent.
 Decreased coffee production was also seen in Uganda in part due to an infestation of mealy bugs and twig borers.

 In Panama, which is now known for the Panama Geisha coffee that set a new price record at an auction last year, the coffee harvest was down and coffee prices were up by about 20% due to excessive rains that caused coffee plant leaf damage due to mold and significantly hurt the harvest.
 This is typical of why coffee prices are going up.

 There remains continued concern over the 2011 coffee crops of India and Brazil.
 Brazil is now in a weak year of its alternating cycle of weak and strong years, a fact that is exacerbated by the coffee crop damage due to excessive rains and coffee pests and diseases.

 There is also continued concern over the possibility of a persistent La Nina weather pattern causing more damage to Colombia harvests – the country has seen three straight years of lower than normal coffee production.
 Colombia is the world’s second largest producer of the higher grade hand-picked Arabica coffee after Brazil, which is part of the reason for coffee prices going up.